skyl/bonsai/stay-with-one.md

 wants to write code in TypeScript.
 A new framework or tool emerges that simply must be utilized.
 A legacy data model is simply not good enough and must be rewritten; but, the old data model will still be used for some time.
+Part of the codebase was written against a different version of a core dependency so you have two toolchains to support the two versions.
 Bifurcation happens.
 Try to get back to One.
 Have a plan to stay united.
 Get the whole codebase to the better way.